CyberFlameGO/svnpython/Doc/reference/datamodel.rst

          single: f_locals (frame attribute)
          single: f_lasti (frame attribute)
          single: f_builtins (frame attribute)
-         single: f_restricted (frame attribute)

       Special read-only attributes: :attr:`f_back` is to the previous stack frame (towards the caller), or ``None`` if this is the bottom stack frame;
       :attr:`f_code` is the code object being executed in this frame; :attr:`f_locals` is the dictionary used to look up local variables; :attr:`f_globals` is used for global variables; :attr:`f_builtins` is used for built-in (intrinsic) names;
-      :attr:`f_restricted` is a flag indicating whether the function is executing in restricted execution mode; :attr:`f_lasti` gives the precise instruction (this is an index into the bytecode string of the code object).
+      :attr:`f_lasti` gives the precise instruction (this is an index into the bytecode string of the code object).

       .. index::
          single: f_trace (frame attribute)